-The good part about this webinar landing page is definitely the CTA button which not only stands out but also has the brand’s orange color.
+The good part about this webinar landing page is the CTA button which not only stands out but also has the brand’s orange colour.

-However, the webinar description itself is pretty vague: it is not clear what benefits the participants will derive from the event.
+However, the webinar description itself is pretty vague: it’s not clear what benefits the participants will derive from the event.